iotaledger/wallet.rs/documentation/docs/libraries/python/api_reference.md

 ### skip_persistence(): void

-Skip saving new messages and addresses on the account object.
+Skip saving new blocks and addresses on the account object.
 The found [SyncedAccount](#syncedaccount) is returned on the _execute_ call but won't be persisted on the database.

 ### address_index(address_index): void